-Do not touch the electronic ignition system parts after you have switched the ignition on or when the engine is running.
+Do not touch the electronic ignition system parts after you have switched the ignition on or when the switched the ignition on or when the engine is running.
 The system operates at high voltage.

-Keep your hands and clothing clear of the engine cooling fan.
-Under certain conditions, the fan may continue to run for several minutes after vou have switched the engine off.
+A Keep your hands and clothing clear

+of the engine cooling fan.
+Under certain conditions, the fan may continue to run for several minutes after you have switched the engine off.